Tom-roujiang/liyun_zhu/_pages/about.md

 ## News

-* 11.2024 I’ll be joining GBU as a visiting student under the supervision of [Prof. Xiaodong Cun](https://vinthony.github.io/academic/) !
+* 11.2024 Joining GBU as a visiting student under the supervision of [Prof. Xiaodong Cun](https://vinthony.github.io/academic/).

-* 10.2024 I have completed my master thesis - "Advancing Video Anomaly Detection" at ANU.
+* 10.2024 I have completed my master thesis - "Advancing Video Anomaly Detection".
+I am deeply grateful to my supervisor, [Dr. Lei Wang](https://leiwangr.github.io), for his guidance and support throughout this journey.

 * 09.2024 One paper has been accepted at <span style="color: blue;">NeurIPS 2024 Dataset and Benchmark Track</span> (25.3% acceptance rate).